Skip to content

 Know your rights if a claim is denied

-If your Pueblo hail damage claim is denied or underpaid, file a complaint with the Colorado Division of Insurance at https://doi.colorado.gov/for-consumers/consumer-resources/file-a-complaint.
-Colorado Revised Statute § 13-80-101 establishes a three-year statute of limitations for breach of contract claims, though most Colorado policies impose a separate two-year contractual suit limitation clause from date of loss.
-Colorado law prohibits insurers from unreasonably delaying or denying claims, with violations exposing insurers to double damages and attorney's fees.
+If your claim is denied or underpaid in Pueblo, file a complaint with the Colorado Division of Insurance at https://doi.colorado.gov/for-consumers/consumer-resources/file-a-complaint.
+Colorado Revised Statute § 13-80-101 establishes a three-year statute of limitations for breach of contract claims starting when you knew or should have known of damage, though most policies impose a separate two-year suit limitation clause that courts generally enforce.
+Colorado law prohibits insurers from unreasonably delaying or denying claims, exposing violators to double damages and attorney's fees.

 Ready to get an inspection?